telerik/maui-docs/knowledge-base/load-tab-content-on-demand-net-maui.md

 ## Description

-When using a [TabView](https://docs.telerik.com/devtools/maui/controls/tabview/overview) bound to an `ItemSource` with an `ItemTemplate`, loading UI-heavy content for each tab at page load can impact performance.
-To enhance application responsiveness, it's beneficial to load the content of each tab item on demand as the user selects it.
+When using a [TabView](https://docs.telerik.com/devtools/maui/controls/tabview/overview) bound to an `ItemSource` with an `ItemTemplate`, loading UI-heavy content for each tab during page load can negatively impact performance.
+To enhance application responsiveness, it's beneficial to load the content of each tab item on demand, only when the user selects it.

 This KB article also answers the following questions:
 - How to improve performance by loading tab content on demand in .NET MAUI TabView?
 - How to delay the loading of UI-heavy content in TabView tabs until selection?
 - How to use attached properties for on-demand content loading in TabView?